Supporting Policy

 - Opening Statement to an Oireachtas committee (May 2019).

-- EU Common Agricultural Policy policy analysis.
+- EU Common Agricultural Policy analysis.

 - Identification of high nature value farmland.